 - Anyone entering the facility must perform hand hygiene upon entering.

 - Cohort staff (public health and the government direction: a cohort is defined as a group of children and staff) to assist child with hand hygiene upon entering program

 Health Screening Procedure

-All individuals entering the child care centre will be screened with the following questions: This screening questionnaire applies to Childcare/EarlyON/HWCDSB, please Appendix A for the screening tool for HWDSB
+All individuals entering the child care centre/school age site will be screened with the following questions: This screening questionnaire applies to Childcare/EarlyON/HWCDSB, please Appendix A for the screening tool for HWDSB

 - Do you, your child or any member of your household have any of the following symptoms: fever (37.8C or higher), new/worsening cough, shortness of breath, sore throat, difficulty swallowing, new olfactory (loss of smell) or taste disorders, nausea/vomiting, diarrhea, abdominal pain, runny nose/nasal congestion (except seasonal allergies, nasal drip, etc.), unexplained fatigue/malaise/myalgia, chills, headache, conjunctivitis, lethargy/difficulty feeding in infants?